strimzi/metrics-reporter/README.md

 ## Running

-### Kafka Brokers
+### Kafka Brokers and Controllers

-To use the reporter with Kafka brokers, add the following to your broker configuration:
+To use the reporter with Kafka brokers and controllers, add the following to your broker configuration:

 ```properties
 metric.reporters=io.strimzi.kafka.metrics.prometheus.ServerKafkaMetricsReporter